-The Maine Narrow Gauge Railroad Company & Museum preserves and operates historic two-foot gauge railroad equipment for the education and enjoyment of the public.
+The Maine Narrow Gauge Railroad Co. & Museum preserves and operates historic two-foot gauge railroad equipment for the education and enjoyment of the public.

 Starting in the latter part of the 19th century, Maine had a unique system of railroads that ran on rail only two feet apart.
 From the 1870s until the 1940s, some 200 miles of narrow gauge lines served many of Maine's smaller communities.
 Eventually there were five of these railways: